Home > Analyses > Technology > Trimble Inc.

 Opportunities

-- growing demand for integrated construction software
+- Increasing demand for integrated field and office software

 Threats

-- economic sensitivity impacting infrastructure spending
+- Economic sensitivity impacting capital spending

 Stock Price Action Analysis